YurajK00/YurajK00/README.md

-<p align="center" style = "font-size: 20px;" >Hi 👋, There </p>
+<p align="center" style="font-size: 20px;" >Hi 👋, There </p>

 <h1 align="left">About Me:</h1>
 <p align="left" style="font-size: 14px;">
-  An IT Master's student at the University of Auckland, with a Bachelor's degree in Physics from India.
-My passion for data science, machine learning, and backend development has driven me to explore the tech world deeply.
-I’ve managed diverse data science projects, from customer churn prediction to house price forecasting.
-Additionally, I enjoy inspiring young minds through scientific outreach, organizing workshops and exhibitions.
-Currently, I balance my studies with my role as an Operations Team Member at Bunnings in Auckland.
-I'm proficient in various programming languages and tools, including Python, SQL, Node.js, and more.
-I'm continuously expanding my knowledge in machine learning and big data.
-When I'm not coding or studying, I indulge in my love for anime, with "One Piece" being my ultimate favorite.
-Let's connect and explore the fascinating world of technology together!
+I'm currently pursuing a Master's degree in Information Technology at the University of Auckland, with a Bachelor's degree in Physics from India.I am transitioning to a career in Data Science, with proficiency in Python, SQl, HTML, CSS, and JavaScript with using ML algorithms and tools like scikit learn and pandas.
+Addtionally serving as an Operations Team Member, I am further expanding my expertise in critical problem-solving, project management, and prompt decision-making.
+Excited to apply my technical and data - driven skills along with business acumen to new challenges in software development, contributing to projects that drive innovation and deliver tangible results.

 </p>

 <p align="center">